onsight-tech-services/taiji-dan/README.md

 then run the command

 ```
-cargo run --bin tari_dan_wallet_cli -- accounts claim-burn --account <ACCOUNT_NAME> --json <JSON_FILE_TO_RETRIEVE_BURN_TARI> --fee <FEE>
+cargo run --bin taiji_dan_wallet_cli -- accounts claim-burn --account <ACCOUNT_NAME> --json <JSON_FILE_TO_RETRIEVE_BURN_TAIJI> --fee <FEE>
 ```

 ### Calling a function
-With the templated registered we can invoke a function by using the `tari_dan_wallet_cli`.
+With the templated registered we can invoke a function by using the `taiji_dan_wallet_cli`.

 Next we can get a list of templates

 ```
-cargo run --bin tari_validator_node_cli -- templates list
+cargo run --bin taiji_validator_node_cli -- templates list
 ```

-To be entitled to pay for network fees, the user will have to claim burn Tari, see the previous section.
+To be entitled to pay for network fees, the user will have to claim burn Taiji, see the previous section.
 Finally, call the function (In this case we'll be calling the `new` function on the example `Counter` template)

 ```
-cargo run --bin tari_dan_wallet_cli -- transactions submit --wait-for-result call-function <template_address> new
+cargo run --bin taiji_dan_wallet_cli -- transactions submit --wait-for-result call-function <template_address> new
 ```

 ### Debugging Hotstuff